 The certificate recognizes students who have acquired a specific occupational skill by completing at least 12 semester-hours of credit in a declared skill area.
 No more than 25% of a certificate may be duplicated from another certificate in the same program.
-Exceptions may be approved by the executive vice president.
+Exceptions must be approved by the Chief Academic Officer.

 Central Community College (CCC) awards credit on the semester-hour system.
 The terms “credit,” “credit-hour,” “hour of credit,” or “hour” are used interchangeably with the term “semester-hour.”

 A credit hour is a unit measurement used to ascertain the educational value of course work offered by the institution to students enrolling in such course work, earned by such students upon successful completion of such course work, and for which tuition is charged.
 Credit/contact time ratio guidelines for semester (or quarter equivalents) are outlined in Nebraska state statute 85-1503.

 Academic Transfer, General Education & Academic Support Lab Hour

 Independent (directed) Study - Credits will be assigned according to the practices of assigning credits to similar courses.

 In addition, the Federal Credit Hour Definition includes a minimum of two hours of out-of-class student work each week per semester or quarter hour of credit.
 34CFR 600.2 (11/1/2010)

 The college may grant/recognize credit for the written demonstration of the Advanced Placement, Standard Examination, Credit by Program Examination/Prior Learning and/or Military Service.
 Information on the amount of credit granted is listed in the Graduation Requirements section of the catalog.